-To ensure we maintain a safe and reliable electricity supply to you, there will be times when we cannot avoid accessing powerlines and sites to trim or remove vegetation.
+To ensure we maintain a safe and reliable electricity supply to you, there'll be times when we can't avoid accessing powerlines and sites to trim or remove vegetation.
 Our vegetation management budget is one of the largest components of our operational costs with tens of millions of dollars each year allocated to safety clearances around the electricity network.

 Building new infrastructure